Durango and Silverton Narrow Gauge Railroad

-The line from Durango to Silverton has run continuously since 1881, although it is now a tourist and heritage line hauling passengers, and is one of the few places in the U.S. which has seen continuous use of steam locomotives.
+The line from Durango to Silverton has run continuously since 1881, although it is now a tourist and heritage line hauling passengers, and is one of the few places in the US which has seen continuous use of steam locomotives.

 In March 1981, the Denver and Rio Grande Western Railroad (D&RGW) sold the line and the D&SNG was formed.

 Today, the D&SNG, along with the C&TSRR, are the only two remaining parts of the former D&RGW narrow-gauge network.
-The railroad has a total of nine narrow-gauge steam locomotives (eight of which are operational) and ten narrow-gauge diesel locomotives, six of which were acquired within the last five years, on its current roster.
+The railroad has a total of ten narrow-gauge steam locomotives (eight of which are operational) and ten narrow-gauge diesel locomotives, six of which have been acquired since 2020, on its current roster.

-Some rolling-stock dates back to the 1880s.
+Some rolling stock dates back to the 1880s.
 Trains operate from Durango to the Cascade Wye in the winter months and Durango–Silverton during the summer months.
-Durango depot was built in January, 1882 and has been preserved in its original form.
+Durango depot was built in January 1882 and has been preserved in its original form.